cemgunal12/CIC-EV-charger-attack-dataset/README.md

 ````

 ## **Sample Data**
-1-The dataset EVSE-A-idle-vulnerability-scan.csv is included in the data directory.
+- The dataset `EVSE-A-idle-vulnerability-scan.csv` is included in the `data` directory.
-2-This dataset is automatically loaded when the script is executed.
+- This dataset is automatically loaded when the script is executed.
-3-To use your own dataset, replace the file in the data directory and ensure it follows the same format.
+- To use your own dataset:
+  1. Replace the `EVSE-A-idle-vulnerability-scan.csv` file in the `data` directory with your dataset.
+  2. Ensure your dataset follows the same format (column names and structure).